flexivrobotics/flexiv_tdk/README.md

 ### 3.🕒 System Clock Sync

+Accurate time sync is critical for teleop over the internet.
+For WAN teleop, there are two edge computers, one acting as a server and the other as a client, and the system time of these two computers needs to be calibrated.

 Note: This is only required for **WAN** Teleoperation, users can skip this section if only using LAN teleoperation.

-Accurate time sync is critical for teleop over the internet.

 1. Install & Start chrony
 ```bash